Simultaneous Optimal Transport: Existence, inequalities, and examples

 We consider a few simple but instructional examples showing that simultaneous transport is very different from classic transport ($d=1$).
 We will focus on the balanced case (i.e., $\bmu(X)=\bnu(Y)$) for simplicity.

 We first provide some immediate observations which help to explain some novel features of simultaneous transport and its connection to the classic optimal transport problem.
-Denote by $\mu'_j(x),\nu'_j(y)$ the corresponding Radon-Nikodym derivatives of $\mu_j,\nu_j$ with respect to $\mub,\nub$, respectively.
+Denote by $\mu'_j(x),\nu'_j(y)$ the corresponding Radon--Nikodym derivatives of $\mu_j,\nu_j$ with respect to $\mub,\nub$, respectively.

 First, suppose that $\eta\sim\mub$.
 If there exist measurable functions $\phi$ on $X$ and $\bpsi=(\psi_1,\dots,\psi_d)$ on $Y$ such that then all transports (should any exist) from $\bmu$ to $\bnu$ have the same cost